 $20.00 – $85.00

-One of the first champions of women’s rights in an age when they were little more than chattel, Christine was literate and wrote a book called The City of Women which was an allegorical account of the argument for women to be treated as equals to men.
-It was mocked in the famous Romance of the Rose but the famous Boccaccio agreed with and publicized the thoughts of Christine in his works as well.
-I learned that the name of her land was Feminia.
-Shot through with neroli and finished off with citrus and a bright white musk (unlike any other I have in my possession).
-This is a bright and inspiring scent, youthful and spring like, but with a good deal of power.
+One of the first champions of women's rights in an age when they were little more than chattel, Christine was literate and wrote a book called The City of Women, which was an allegorical account of the argument for women to be treated as equals to men.
+It was mocked in the famous Romance of the Rose, but the famous Boccaccio agreed with and publicized the thoughts of Christine in his works as well.
+Shot through with neroli and finished off with citrus and a bright white musk, this is a bright and inspiring scent, youthful and spring-like but with a good deal of power.